artsy/artsy.github.io/source/_posts/2014-03-17-detecting-trends-with-forgetsy.markdown

 ![Exponential Decay](http://latex.codecogs.com/gif.latex?X_t_1%3DX_t_0%5Ctimes%7Be%5E%7B-%5Clambda%5Ctimes%7Bt%7D%7D%7D)

 Where the inverse of the decay rate (λ) is the lifetime of an observation in the set, τ.
 By normalising one set by a set with half the decay rate (or double the lifetime), we obtain a trending score for each category in a distribution.
-This score expresses the change in the rate of observations of a category over the lifetime of the set, as a proportion in the range 0..1.
+This score expresses the change in the rate of observations of a category over the lifetime of the set, as a proportion in the range [0,1].

 Forgetsy removes the need for manually sliding time windows or explicitly maintaining rolling counts, as observations naturally decay away over time.
 It's designed for heavy writes and sparse reads, as it implements decay at read time.
 Each set is implemented as a [redis](http://redis.io/) sorted set, and keys are scrubbed when a count is decayed to near zero, providing storage efficiency.

-As a result, Forgetsy handles distributions with upto around 10<sup>6</sup> active categories, receiving hundreds of writes per second, without much fuss.
+As a result, Forgetsy handles distributions with up to around 10<sup>6</sup> active categories, receiving hundreds of writes per second, without much fuss.
 For more information on usage, check out the [github project](https://github.com/cavvia/forgetsy) page.

 ## Usage